How to plan a workation?

 A large portion of the Oakywood team works remotely so the concept of a workation isn’t new to us – many have some extensive experience in the matter.
 Here are some pointers from our social media specialist, Marta:

 While on workation, good workspace organization is key.
-Remember that you will spend a few hours a day in front of a computer – make your workstation as comfortable and ergonomic as possible so you’re in a good shape to sightsee afterwards.
+Remember that you will spend a few hours a day in front of a computer – make your workstation as comfortable and ergonomic as possible so you’re in a good shape to sightsee afterward.
 The best places to stay are rooms and apartments with access to a desk or table to work from.
-You can also look for coworking spaces or cafes – some of them have work spaces especially for freelancers.
+You can also look for coworking spaces or cafes – some of them have workspaces, especially for freelancers.